sahandhdz/CUDA-PMPP/Chapter_5/Exercises/README.md

 #### a.
 Peak FLOPS=200 GFLOPS, peak memory bandwidth=100 GB/second.

+The computation intensity is derived as `36/32=1.125` .

+Multiplying this factor by the memory bandwidth results is: `1.125 (FLOP/B) *100 (GB/second) = 225 (GFLOP/second) > 200 GFLOPS`.

+So we can see that the resulted number is higher than the peak operation throughput of the GPU.
+Hence, the kernel is compute-bound.

 #### b.
 Peak FLOPS=300 GFLOPS, peak memory bandwidth=250 GB/second.

 #### 10. To manipulate tiles, a new CUDA programmer has written a device kernel that will transpose each tile in a matrix.
 The tiles are of size BLOCK_WIDTH by BLOCK_WIDTH, and each of the dimensions of matrix A is known to be a multiple of BLOCK_WIDTH.
 The kernel invocation and code are shown below.
 BLOCK_WIDTH is known at compile time and could be set anywhere from 1 to 20.